KristofferTroncoso/rheastagram/src/kanban.md

 * Fix pages to actually make it DRY. like gatsby pages.
 It shouldn't be typing and repeating the same styling for each file.
 * why is userpage using listusers graphql query. doesnt it only need getuser?
+* add pull to refresh functionality. search up npm or react packages.
+* catch unknown params such as /user/idkthisuser
+* Mobile Bar icons should be highlighted based on current route

 # In Progress

 # Completed